-- Regardless of changes in income, Lead Agencies may not terminate CCDF assistance during the minimum 12-month period if a family has an increase in income that exceeds the Lead Agency's income eligibility threshold but not the federal threshold of 85 percent of SMI; and - Regardless of temporary changes in participation in work, training, or educational activities. - a.
-Does the Lead Agency certify that their policies or procedures provide a minimum 12month eligibility period for each child at initial eligibility determination?

-- b.
-Does the Lead Agency certify that its definition of "temporary change" includes each of the minimum required elements? - 1.
-Any time-limited absence from work for an employed parent due to such reasons as the need to care for a family member or an illness. - 2.
-Any interruption in work for a seasonal worker who is not working between regular industry work seasons. - 3.
-Any student holiday or break for a parent participating in a training or educational program. - 4.
-Any reduction in work, training, or education hours, as long as the parent is still working or attending a training or educational program. - 5.
-Any cessation of work or attendance at a training or educational program not listed above.
-In these cases only, Lead Agencies may establish a period of 3 months or longer. - 6.
-Any change in age, including a child turning 13 years old during the minimum 12-month eligibility period. - 7.
-Any changes in residency within the State or Territory.

-c.
-Are the policies different for redetermination?
+Regardless of changes in income, Lead Agencies may not terminate CCDF assistance during the minimum 12-month period if a family has an increase in income that exceeds the Lead Agency's income eligibility threshold but not the federal threshold of 85 percent of SMI; and a. ead Agency certify that their policies or procedures provide a minimum 12-ibility period for each child at initial eligibility determination? ☑ Yes. □ No. If no o, describe: Click or tap here to enter text. b.
+Does the Lead Agency certify that its definition of "temporary change" includes each of the minimum required elements?
+1. Any time-limited absence from work for an employed parent due to such reasons as the need to care for a family member or an illness.
+2. Any interruption in work for a seasonal worker who is not working between regular industry work seasons.
+3. Any student holiday or break for a parent participating in a training or educational program.
+4. Any reduction in work, training, or education hours, as long as the parent is still working or attending a training or educational program.
+5. Any cessation of work or attendance at a training or educational program not listed above.
+In these cases only, Lead Agencies may establish a period of 3 months or longer.
+6. Any change in age, including a child turning 13 years old during the minimum 12-month eligibility period.
+7. Any changes in residency within the State or Territory. ✓ Yes. ☐ No. If no, describe: Click or tap here to enter text.
+C. Are the pol icies different for redetermination? ☑No. s, provide the additional/varying policies for redetermination: Click or tap here er text.
+1.1.